Get set for the smart revolution

 We’ll delve deeper into this area later.
 First, let’s quickly explore what customers now expect from utilities.

 Rampant digitization has led to a considerable shift in customer expectations.
 As a result, an ever growing portion of your customers expect the same, if not better service from their utility as they now get from their retailers and banks.

 In other words, they want a seamless customer journey in whatever channel they’re interacting with you on.
 While the preferred channel has quickly become online, however and whenever your customers decide to reach you, they expect a personalized, joined-up and convenient experience that offers easy access to information, advice or services.

 The desires of your evolving customer base are typified by the fastest growing customer segment – millennials.
 And, with recent research from our partners at Accenture revealing that nearly 80% of millenials would consider switching energy providers if they aren’t given a seamless digital experience – meeting changing customer expectations has to be a priority.

 But how can you provide this joined-up customer journey?

 The starting point is getting all your customer data onto a single platform.
 From this single view of your customers, sales and services can be transformed using data to identify a customer’s history and preferences to contextualize every customer journey and provide the personalized experience they expect.

 Again, this doesn’t just benefit your customers.
 Serving more customers through digital channels reduces errors, saves time, and reduces your FTE – all while growing your margins in the process.

 As we’ve seen, today’s customers want you to do more than supply power.

 But, to get the experience they want, with visibility and greater control over their usage, customers know they need additional products and services.
-As the provider of the energy that powers these appliances, products and services, utilities are the would be natural place for customers to get them, but as are with most situations, the buyer now has options (something the regulated utility space has limited experience with).
+As the provider of the energy that powers these appliances, products and services, utilities are the natural place for customers to get them, but as are with most situations, the buyer now has options (something the regulated utility space has limited experience with).